Locations:

 Prostate cancer

-About 1 in 8 people with a prostate develop prostate cancer at some point during their life.
+About 1 in 8 men develop prostate cancer at some point during their life.
 In some cases, the disease can be deadly.
-Approximately 400,000 people around the world died of prostate cancer in 2022.
+Approximately 400,000 men around the world died of prostate cancer in 2022.

-Now the good news: Prostate cancer usually grows very slowly, allowing most people with the disease to get diagnosed and treated before it spreads.
+Now the good news: Prostate cancer usually grows very slowly, allowing most men to get diagnosed and treated before it spreads.

 But finding prostate cancer means taking steps to look for it.
 “The important thing is not to ignore the risk,” emphasizes Dr. Gill.
 “You want to be proactive and get a prostate cancer screening.”